 Uber Accident Statistics

-The following information was self-reported by Uber.
-In 2018:
+The following information and statistics were self-reported by Uber:

 - 90% of Uber fatalities took place in urban areas like Chicago